hotosm/osm-fieldwork/README.md

 data is compatible with the conversion process.

-- If you're having trouble with the conversion process, try using the utility programs included with ODKConvert to troubleshoot common issues.
+- If you're having trouble with the conversion process, try using the utility programs included with Osm-Fieldwork to troubleshoot common issues.

-By following these best practices and using the utility programs included with ODKConvert, you can effectively process data collection from OpenDataKit into OpenStreetMap format.
-However, please note that while ODKConvert has been tested and used in various projects, it is still in active development and may have limitations or issues that need to be resolved.
+By following these best practices and using the utility programs included with Osm-Fieldwork, you can effectively process data collection from OpenDataKit into OpenStreetMap format.
+However, please note that while Osm-Fieldwork has been tested and used in various projects, it is still in active development and may have limitations or issues that need to be resolved.